Pain Psychology: Treatment For Chronic Pain

 Hypnosis may only be effective when the participant is willing, requiring collaboration between therapist and client.
 The process does not induce sleep or unconsciousness but a state of relaxation.
 Individuals in trance remain aware of their surroundings and can recall the session.
 Some professionals may view all types of hypnosis as self-hypnosis, meaning the individual controls the trance state and can end it at any time.

-Coping with chronic pain
+Coping strategies for daily life with pain

 The American Psychological Association (APA) offers additional tips and information on coping with the effects of chronic pain, including the following.